centria/advanced-csharp/src/content/index.md

 hidden: false
 ---

+# THIS PAGE IS HEAVILY UNDER CONSTRUCTION AND WILL BE PUBLISHED 1.11.2021.

 Welcome to the Advanced Programming with C# course!
 The course begins 1.11.2021 and ends 19.12.2021.

 ## If you just want to learn